Tips and Advice on How to Avoid Getting Idi Amin’s Revenge – Travelers Diarrhea

 Pepto Bismol is available in Uganda at a higher price than in the US or Canada.

 The essential treatment requires the replacement of fluids and salts lost from Diarrhea.
-This is best achieved by using an oral rehydration solution such as the World Health Organization oral rehydration salts (ORS) solution.
+This is best achieved using an oral rehydration solution such as the World Health Organization oral rehydration salts (ORS) solution.
 ORS packets are available at stores or pharmacies in Uganda.

 Staying at suitable Hotels and Lodges